 There are three types of strings: rest-of-line strings, multiline strings, and inline strings.
-Rest-of-line strings are simply all the characters on a line that follow a list tag $(-\)$ or dictionary tag $(:\)$ , including any leading or trailing white space.
-They can contain any character other than a newline:
+Rest-of-line strings are simply all the characters on a line that follow a list tag $(-)$ or dictionary tag $(:)$, including any leading or trailing white space.
+They can contain any character other than a newline.
+The content of the rest-of-line string starts after the first space that follows the dash or colon of the tag: